What is Hybrid Cloud?

 In a hybrid cloud environment, the private cloud can be used for sensitive data and applications that require high security, compliance, and control, while the public cloud can be used for less sensitive data and applications that require high scalability, availability, and cost-effectiveness.
 The combination of both environments provides greater flexibility, agility, and cost optimization for organizations.

-How does hybrid cloud work?
+How does hybrid cloud model work?

 The arrival of cloud computing to enterprise IT brought much more than new business value and end-user utility.
 An entirely new set of terms was created to describe the many varieties of virtual data storage and transmission.

 Hybrid cloud architecture is the design and implementation of a cloud computing environment that combines elements of both public and private clouds.
-A hybrid cloud architecture typically includes a mix of cloud computing models, such as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), as well as various deployment models, such as on-premises, private cloud, and public cloud.
+A hybrid cloud architecture typically includes a mix of cloud computing models such as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), as well as various deployment models, such as on-premises, private cloud, and public cloud.
 It also includes networking, security, and management tools to ensure seamless integration and interoperability between different cloud environments.

 Hybrid cloud architecture design